Legend of the Millennium Dragon: Plot

-Gen'un is confronted by a counsel men of the temple and his true plans are exposed.
-Jun becomes furious once he finds out that the counsel men dies and calls upon Orochi.
+Gen'un is confronted by a councillor of the temple and his true plans are exposed.
+Jun becomes furious once he finds out that the councillor was killed and calls upon Orochi.
 A battle between Oni and Human finally breaks out.
 Jun orders to stop the battle, but is attacked by Raiko.
 Jun does not recognize Raiko and is told by an Oni that Gen'un used his powers and turned Raiko and his friends into the Four Heavenly Kings "god-powered suits of armor".
 Raiko and his friends do not have control over their bodies anymore.
-Jun finally learns the evil plans of Gen'un and that the counsel men's assassination was Gen'un's doing.
+Jun finally learns about Gen'un's evil plot and that the councillor's assassination was his doing.
 Gen'un wants to obtain true greatness and powers of a God.

 Before stopping Gen'un, Jun has to defeat Raiko first.
-Jun knows that Raiko is not evil and has no control over his body.
-Jun tries to talk Raiko out of fighting but there is no response until he brings up the death of Raiko's father and how they were ordered to death by Gen'un.
-Gen'un notices that Raiko is starting to resist the powers given to him and strikes him down, destroying the power of the heavenly kings and defeating Raiko himself.
+Jun, knowing Raiko isn't evil and has no control over himself, tries to talk things through with him, but gets no response until he brings up the death of Raiko's parents and how they were put to death by Gen'un.
+Gen'un notices that Raiko is starting to resist the powers given to him and strikes him down, destroying the power of the Heavenly Kings and defeating Raiko himself.
 Jun begins to take the fight seriously and finally knows what he is fighting for.
-Mizuha hands over a small mirror like item and a small dagger that contains his true power.
+Mizuha hands over two items: a small gem that contains his true power and a dagger that was given to Raiko when he was a child.
 When placed next to each other, they merge and become a sword that Jun uses to fight.
 Gen'un then transforms the Four Heavenly Kings into one giant beast and attacks everyone that gets into his way, even his own people.
-Everyone tries desperately to take down Gen'un, but he is just too powerful.
-Not wanting anymore bloodshed, Jun unleashes all his powers and begins glowing.
-Orochi, who has power over the water and controls all water is transformed into its final form, the true Yamata no Orochi and defeats Gen'un.
-The film ends with Jun back in his own time and in his school uniform, now with confidence and moving on with his life.
+Everyone tries desperately to take down Gen'un, but he is too powerful.
+Not wanting anymore bloodshed, Jun unleashes all of his power and begins glowing.
+Orochi is transformed into its final form, true Yamata no Orochi and defeats Gen'un using its ability to control water.
+The film ends with Jun back in his own time and in his school uniform, now confident and moving on with his life.